A Typist's Companion for

 - Soft, clean, white cotton rags.
-You'll go through a lot
+You'll go through a

-typewriter with a wet rag, or a rag dipped in water
+wipe the typewriter with a wet rag, or a rag dipped in water

 - Brushes: you can try toothbrushes, nail brushes,

-brushes

-firearms or dentures, and artist's
+brushes for cleaning firearms or dentures, and artist's

 paintbrushes.
 The bristles on brushes can be trimmed to make